The major recent changes in the Italian tax rules that occurred in the last 12 months are the following:

 - Electronic filing of withholding tax (WHT) statement (so called 'Certificazione Unica') related to the simplified returns: The new ordinary deadline is scheduled on 16 March.
 By the same deadline, the WHT statement has to be made available to the recipient.

-Extension until FY 2022 of the tax credits provided by National Plan 'Transizione 4.0'
+Extension of the tax credits provided by National Plan 'Transizione 4.0' and reform of the Patent Box regime

-Law no. 178 of 30 December 2020 (so-called 'Budget Law 2021') introduced important changes in the field of tax incentives for enterprises.
-The law extended the measures of the National Plan 'Transizione 4.0' and strengthened the intensity of the incentives.
+Law no. 234 of 30 December 2021 (so-called 'Budget Law 2022') introduced important changes in the field of tax incentives for enterprises.
+The law extended the measures of the National Plan 'Transizione 4.0' and modified the so-called Patent Box regime.

 The Law Decree no. 104/2020 introduced a more favourable voluntary revaluation of the assets, with the application of a substitutive tax rate (3%) in case of election for the tax recognition of the higher values that shall be disclosed in the Financial Statements as at 31 December 2020.